Sarathi Studios: Change in management

 In 1966, the management of the studio was passed over to Katragadda Srinivasa Rao, the head of Navayuga Films.
 He managed the studio for over 40 years.

 The studio is now being managed by MSRV Prasad who took it over in 2006.
 At the time of its purchase in 1956, the area was 11.5 acres; it has shrunk to about six acres by 2018.
 It serves as a location for television shows, serials, post-production work, dubbing and other aspects of filmmaking.
 The studio was modernised with a new animation studio, digital intermediate lab, editing suits, and digital marketing division.
 The renovated Sarathi Studios was inaugurated in March 2016 with attendance from veteran filmmakers Dasari Narayana Rao, K. Viswanath, and K. Raghavendra Rao.

-It was reported in October 2016 that a part of the Sarathi Studios will give way to a commercial mall, multiplex and hotel spread over 97,442 square metres built up area.
-Murali Krishna Raju, the COO of the studio said that while the original building with floors for indoor shooting will be intact, the outdoor area will be converted into a thematic mall.
+Recent technical upgrade into a modern Post-Production facility

+Recently, the studio was upgraded to a high-end tech destination along with a modernized shooting facility.
+It features 6 massive shooting floors, air-conditioned floors, vast indoor shooting locations, an advanced Virtual Production stage using LED screens and Unreal Engine and a newly constructed advanced and complete post-production studio.
+The post-production studio features state-of-the-art facilities for VFX, large Digital Intermediate (DI) suites using BaseLight and Barco Laser projectors, advanced audio labs and a next-gen audio mixing suite using 48-channel Dolby Atmos.
+It was the 24th Dolby Atmos feature mix facility of Dolby India and the largest in the states Telangana and Andhra Pradesh.